The Same-Day Funding Cutoff Nobody Tells You About

 Official PDF from the bank portal

-Not a screenshot.
-Not a scan of a printed statement.
-Not a PDF that was re-saved or converted.
-The original download from your bank's website — that file only.
+Don't take a screenshot, a scan of a printed statement, or a re-saved or converted PDF.
+You want to provide the original download from your bank's website only.
 Screenshots can be edited, lack bank metadata, and automated underwriting software cannot parse them.

 Complete — every page, no gaps